Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 - Project.ipynb

 We need to build a Machine learning model using skikit learn and tune the hyper parameters to find the best model using azure ML python SDK and Hyper Drive.
-Post that we need to use the Azure AutoML Feature to find the best model and best Hyperparameters.
+Post that we need to use the Azure AutoML Feature to find the best model and best Hyperparameters.At the end of this project, we want to create a solid understanding about the Azure ML Studio and some important standard practices of MLops inside Azure platform.

+#### Steps followed for completion of Project

+- Input the dataset into Registered Datasets;
+- Create a compute instance;
+- Using the Python SDK and a Scikit-learn model (Logistic Regression), it is developed an Azure ML pipeline;
+- An AutoML run inside Azure ML Studio is then created to perform a series of experiments.

 ## Scikit-learn Pipeline
 **The pipeline architecture**